elijahondiek/katiba360-backend/README.md

 2. **Token Refresh**:
    - When access token expires, use refresh token to get a new one
    - Middleware automatically refreshes Google tokens when needed

+## Contributing

+We welcome contributions to improve Katiba360 Backend!

+### Code Contributions
+1. **Fork the repository** and create your branch from `main`.
+2. **Follow code style guidelines** (use type hints, docstrings, and consistent formatting; PEP8 recommended).
+3. **Write clear commit messages** and document your changes.
+4. **Test your changes** before submitting a pull request.
+5. **Open a pull request** and describe your changes in detail.

+### Data Contributions
+- See the [Constitution Data](#constitution-data) section above for how to help complete or correct the constitution dataset.

+### Code of Conduct
+- Be respectful and inclusive.
+- Provide constructive feedback.
+- Help us make the Constitution accessible to all.

 ## License